-In Lilo & Stitch, Earth is considered quite insignificant, but is left alone by the aliens primarily because they have declared it a protected wildlife sanctuary.
+- In Lilo & Stitch, Earth is considered quite insignificant, but is left alone by the aliens primarily because they have declared it a protected wildlife sanctuary.
 For mosquitoes.
 (Since humans are a major food source for mosquitoes, that means humans are also protected.)
 That was a bit of a diplomatic coup by the black ops division charged with dealing with aliens.
-The "diplomatic coup" portion at the end was a last-minute decision by the writers when they realized they'd need a good reason for Cobra Bubbles not to be surprised at all the aliens.
+The "diplomatic coup" portion at the end was a last-minute decision by the writers when they realized they'd need a good reason for Cobra Bubbles not to be surprised at all by the aliens.
 It also made a neat explanation for why a social worker would look like a Secret Service Agent.

-In Titan A.E., the aliens don't particularly care that Earth got destroyed.
+- In Titan A.E., the aliens don't particularly care that Earth got destroyed.
 Those that do treat the surviving humanity as scum, teetering at the edge of extinction.
 The aliens didn't care, but the humans sure did.
 In fact, the entire movie is based around finding a device that can rebuild Earth.
 This proves to be a Despair Event Horizon for Korso, but he gets better.

 Films — Live-Action